 It is important to note that, besides the human prescription Epidiolex, the FDA has not yet approved CBD for any medical or supplemental use.
 As such, it is not intended to prevent, treat, or cure any ailments, diseases, or illnesses.
 All information presented here is not meant as a substitute for or alternative to information from health care practitioners.
 The Federal Food, Drug, and Cosmetic Act require this notice.

 There have been many studies concerning the calming effects of CBD.

 The potential uses of CBD for cat anxiety are currently being studied.
 Research is ongoing into the many effects of CBD.
 For now, the effectiveness of CBD for cats is based on the vast amount of anecdotal evidence given by cat owners.
-If you have a fearful cat, using CBD might help comfort it with minimal risk of side effects in otherwise healthy cats.
+If you have a fearful cat, CBD might help with minimal CBD side effects in healthy cats.

 Cat CBD For Anxiety Products

 When it comes to treating your cat’s anxious behaviors, pet CBD oil is the best option.
 But which CBD calming product is best for your cat?
 Well, we’ll leave that up to you to decide.
 We provide plenty of diversity when giving CBD to your cat.
 Each product comes with specific dosing recommendations, so you need to know your cat’s optimal CBD dose before giving them one of these products.

 Here are some amazing products to give your cat to calm anxiousness: